Mruchus/Mruchus/README.md

 A well documented project...

 ### [Dance Synchronisation Analysis](https://github.com/Mruchus/dance-sync-analysis)
-💃🕺 Helping dancers perfect their moves with frame-by-frame feedback powered by ML & Python
+💃🕺 Helping dancers perfect their moves with frame-by-frame feedback powered by ML & Python.

 Other interesting bits and bobs I've worked on: